Glossary of Riemannian and metric geometry: M

 Minimal surface is a submanifold with (vector of) mean curvature zero.

+Mostow's rigidity In dimension $\ge 3$, compact hyperbolic manifolds are classified by their fundamental group.

 N

 Natural parametrization is the parametrization by length.

-Net.
-A subset S of a metric space X is called $\epsilon$-net if for any point in X there is a point in S on the distance $\le\epsilon$.
+Net A subset S of a metric space X is called $\epsilon$-net if for any point in X there is a point in S on the distance $\le\epsilon$.
 This is distinct from topological nets which generalize limits.

 Nilmanifold: An element of the minimal set of manifolds which includes a point, and has the following property: any oriented $S^1$-bundle over a nilmanifold is a nilmanifold.
 It also can be defined as a factor of a connected nilpotent Lie group by a lattice.

-Normal bundle: associated to an imbedding of a manifold M into an ambient Euclidean space ${\mathbb R}^N$, the normal bundle is a vector bundle whose fiber at each point p is the orthogonal complement (in ${\mathbb R}^N$) of the tangent space $T_pM$.
+Normal bundle: associated to an embedding of a manifold M into an ambient Euclidean space ${\mathbb R}^N$, the normal bundle is a vector bundle whose fiber at each point p is the orthogonal complement (in ${\mathbb R}^N$) of the tangent space $T_pM$.